-Interns who are registered to complete internship at the Goodman Center's Internship Program will have access to student support services for students with disabilities.
-The Student Support Services (SSS) Center, within Albizu University, is staffed by a full-time director and doctoral student assistants, who provide a variety of services to enhance student learning.
+Interns who are registered to complete internship at the Goodman Center's Internship Program will have access to the graduate student center (GSC) for students in need of tutoring, academic support, community and collaboration space and other resources such as career opportunities and writing and research assistance.
+The GSC, within Albizu University, is staffed by a full-time director and doctoral student assistants, who provide a variety of services to enhance student learning.
 Available services that Interns can access include: correction of grammar, content, and APA format for presentations and doctoral projects.
-For Interns whose secondary language is English, tutors within the SSS Department can provide Interns with a learning environment using modules with direct instruction and practice interactions to assist in the improvement of their skills in writing, grammar, and English.
+For Interns whose secondary language is English, tutors within the GSC Department can provide Interns with a learning environment using modules with direct instruction and practice interactions to assist in the improvement of their skills in writing, grammar, and English.